Jinja, Uganda: Geographic data

 Jinja hosts the regional offices of the Uganda Red Cross Society, a humanitarian organization.

 City status

 On 1 July 2020, the government of Uganda awarded city status to several municipalities, including Jinja.
 As part of the qualifications to become a city, Jinja expanded to include the former Jinja Municipality, Bugembe Town Council, Mafubira sub-county and Budondo sub-county.
 The estimated population of the new city, as of October 2020, is about 300,000.

 In October 2020, the city mayor, Titus Kisambira, signed a memorandum of understanding, as an initial step in the establishment of sister cityhood with the city of Shenyang, in Liaoning Province, in China.

+Administration

+Jinja is made up of several administrative structures for effective administration and management of the city.
+It has two Divisions that's to say Jinja North Division and Jinja South Division.
+The divisions are further also divided into small administrative units which include the following as follow.

+Jinja North Division: The sub-county under jinja north division include the follow as listed below with their respective parishes.
+Jinja north division subcounty has over 15 parishes.